KoenMeecham/CP3407-Project/user_stories/iteration1_user_stories/user_story_11_Browse_restaurants.md

 * Ty: 2 days
 * Final agreed: 2 day

-## Assumptions (if any):
+## Assumptions:
 - Restaurant data exists in database
 - Ratings are stored or can be mocked

-## Description: e.g. The web page will show current deals to Orion's orbits users
+## Description:
 Users can browse restaurants so they can choose where to order from.

-Description-v1:
-Display a list of restaurants with name and cuisine

-Description-v2:
-Display restaurant listings with rating, location, cuisine type and filtering options.

-## Tasks, see chapter 4.
+## Tasks
 Tasks:
-Task 1 – Create restaurant listing page UI, Estimation 0.5 days Task 2 – Fetch restaurants from database (API integration), Estimation 0.5 days Task 3 – Add location filtering, Estimation 0.5 days Task 4 – Display ratings and additional details, Estimation 0.5 days
+Task 1 – Create restaurant listing page UI, Estimation 0.5 days
+Task 2 – Fetch restaurants from database (API integration), Estimation 0.5 days
+Task 3 – Add location filtering, Estimation 0.5 days
+Task 4 – Display ratings and additional details, Estimation 0.5 days